-- 15.4.5.1 The requirements of section 106 of the Act. - 15.4.5.2 Whether the subdivision will facilitate the operation of rural or other lawfully established activities. - 15.4.5.3 Whether suitable access to a formed public road is retained or is to be provided as a result of the proposed subdivision. - 15.4.5.4 The extent of compliance with the relevant parts of the Code of Practice for Land Development. - 15.4.5.5 The extent that the subdivision, access and building location will meet the objectives and guidelines of the Rural Area Design Guide. - 15.4.5.6 Whether the proposal makes adequate provision for services including water supply, stormwater runoff control and sewage treatment. - 15.4.5.7 Whether any special heritage, amenity or ecological features are proposed to be protected as a result of the proposed subdivision, including: - Whether any areas of native vegetation or wetlands are to be protected by covenants or other mechanisms - ∉ Whether any heritage feature is to be acknowledged and protected - 15.4.5.8 Where any land is located within identified ridgelines and hilltops, the extent that the access and building location will meet the assessment criteria of Rule 15.4.2. - 15.4.5.9 Where the activity is within a Maori precinct, the outcome of consultation with tangata whenua and other Maori.
+- 15.4.5.1 The requirements of section 106 of the Act. - 15.4.5.2 Whether the subdivision will facilitate the operation of rural or other lawfully established activities. - 15.4.5.3 Whether suitable access to a formed public road is retained or is to be provided as a result of the proposed subdivision. - 15.4.5.4 The extent of compliance with the relevant parts of the Code of Practice for Land Development. - 15.4.5.5 The extent that the subdivision, access and building location will meet the objectives and guidelines of the Rural Area Design Guide. - Whether the proposal makes adequate provision for services including water supply, stormwater runoff control and sewage treatment.
+Where the proposal is located near an existing urban area or an existing residential subdivision, consideration should be given to the undergrounding of services. - 15.4.5.7 Whether any special heritage, amenity or ecological features are proposed to be protected as a result of the proposed subdivision, including: - Whether any areas of native vegetation or wetlands are to be protected by covenants or other mechanisms - Whether any heritage feature is to be acknowledged and protected

+- Whether public access will be facilitated to protected amenity features - 15.4.5.8 Where any land is located within identified ridgelines and hilltops, the extent that the access and building location will meet the assessment criteria of Rule 15.4.2. - 15.4.5.9 Where the activity is within a Maori precinct, the outcome of consultation with tangata whenua and other Maori.

 Provided any effects on the environment can be managed, a limited amount of subdivision will be allowed to occur in areas such as, Makara (other than on lots of less than 1200m2 in area at Makara Beach and Village), Ohariu Valley and Takapu Valley.
-However, as the ability to subdivide in these areas is a departure from a fairly strict approach in the past, applications for subdivision will be limited in most areas, from a parent lot of 30ha or greater, every five year, so that potential effects on the rural environment in these areas can be monitored.
+However, as the ability to subdivide in these areas is a departure from a fairly strict approach in the past, applications for subdivision will be limited in most areas, from a parent lot of 30ha or greater, every five year-years, so that potential effects on the rural environment in these areas can be monitored.
 Land at Horokiwi is more fragmented and the subdivision regime will remain strict.
 There is no provision to further subdivide at Makara Beach and Village, because of sewage disposal problems.